chetnchaudhari/ECGMaxVit/README.md

 # ECG Classification using ECGMaxViT

-> A hybrid deep learning model combining **EfficientNetV2-S (CNN)** and **MaxViT (Vision Transformer)** for automated 12-lead ECG image classification.
+> A custom hybrid CNN-Transformer architecture combining **EfficientNetV2-S** and **MaxViT** for automated 12-lead ECG image classification into 4 cardiac conditions.

 ---

 ## 📌 Project Description

-This project classifies 12-lead ECG images into **4 cardiac conditions** using a novel hybrid architecture called **ECGMaxViT**.
-It combines the local feature extraction power of a CNN backbone with the global contextual understanding of a Multi-Axis Vision Transformer (MaxViT).
+This project classifies 12-lead ECG images into **4 cardiac conditions** using a custom hybrid architecture called **ECGMaxViT**.
+It combines the local feature extraction of a CNN backbone (EfficientNetV2-S) with the global contextual understanding of a Multi-Axis Vision Transformer (MaxViT).

 **Problem it solves:**
 Manual ECG interpretation is time-consuming and requires expert knowledge.
-This model automates the classification process, helping in early and accurate detection of cardiac conditions such as Myocardial Infarction (MI), Abnormal Heartbeat (AHB), Previous Myocardial Infarction (PMI), and Normal ECG.
+This model automates the classification process, helping in early and accurate detection of cardiac conditions — Myocardial Infarction (MI), Abnormal Heartbeat (AHB), Previous Myocardial Infarction (PMI), and Normal ECG.

 ---

 ## ✨ Features

-- Hybrid CNN + Vision Transformer architecture (ECGMaxViT)
+- Custom hybrid CNN + Vision Transformer architecture (ECGMaxViT)
 - Automatic dataset discovery and class mapping
-- Clinically-aware data augmentation (color space transforms only — no rotation/flip)
+- Clinically-aware data augmentation — rotations and flips were avoided because they can distort ECG waveform morphology and lead polarity
 - Gradient accumulation for effective larger batch training
 - Early stopping with model checkpointing
-- Training visualization (loss curves, confusion matrix)
+- Training visualization (loss curves, accuracy curves, confusion matrix)
 - Multi-class accuracy, F1-score, precision, and recall evaluation

 ---